New Fees for Canceling or Rescheduling Examinations Administered by Prometric:

 Do Prometric Centers have facilities for special accommodations such as signers, wheelchairs, or readers?

 Yes, all Prometric Centers comply with the requirements of the Americans with Disabilities Act.
 Most special needs can be accommodated with permission and prior approval of the CDCA.
 Instructions on how to request Special Accommodations can be found by going to – Exam Registration Instructions.
+Do not contact Prometric to schedule an appointment before you receive a final response from CDCA regarding your accommodation request.

 May I cancel or reschedule an appointment after it has been scheduled?